Powerful Database Migration

 Navigating structure tree shows us what the target database looks like now.
 You are free to do further modifications on structure, rename columns or change their type, drop obsolete columns, extract part of a table to new table etc.

 You can also explore the data of each table, edit the data directly in the powerful grid, import/export cell values from/to disk and more.

-That's all for this basic MySQL to SQL Server conversion tutorial.
+That's all for this basic dBase or FoxPro to Access conversion tutorial.
 Full Convert is very powerful - it's very easy to use, but offers much more than presented here.